 The EU institutions interact with a wide range of groups and organisations representing specific interests and undertaking lobbying activities.
 This is a legitimate and necessary part of the decision-making process to make sure that EU policies reflect people’s real needs.

-These interest representatives can be private, public or non-governmental bodies.
-They can provide Parliament with knowledge and specific expertise in numerous economic, social, environmental and scientific areas.
+All types of interest representatives can provide Parliament with knowledge and specific expertise in numerous economic, social, environmental and scientific areas.
 They can play a key role in the open, pluralist dialogue on which a democratic system is based.

-The Treaty on European Union provides a framework for and seeks to foster relations between the European institutions and European political leaders, on the one hand, and civil society, EU citizens and representative associations, on the other.
+The Treaty on European Union provides a framework for and seeks to foster transparent and ethical relations between the European institutions and European political leaders, on the one hand, and civil society and representative associations, on the other.

 The Transparency Register

-The European Parliament and the European Commission have set up a joint Transparency Register to demonstrate their commitment to being open and transparent.
+The European Parliament, the Council of the European Union and the European Commission have a joint Transparency Register to demonstrate their commitment to being open and transparent.

-Aside from requesting access to the Parliament, only registered interest representatives may be invited as speakers to public hearings of committees, support and participate in the activities of members’ intergroups and unofficial groupings, receive email alerts about committee business, co-host events and seek patronage from the President.
+In addition, only registered interest representatives may be invited as speakers to public hearings of committees and support and participate in the activities of MEPs’ intergroups and unofficial groupings.
+Complementary measures ensure that registrants can easily: sign up for information alerts about committee business, co-host events and seek patronage from the President.

-The Interinstitutional Agreement on the establishment of a common Transparency Register sets out what interest representation or lobbying activities are covered, the type of information registrants are expected to provide, a code of conduct for registrants and a procedure for alerts and complaints about registered organisations.
+The Interinstitutional Agreement on a mandatory Transparency Register, with its political statement, sets out what interest representation or lobbying activities are covered, the type of information registrants are expected to provide, a code of conduct for registrants and a procedure for complaints about registered organisations.